Orchomenus (Boeotia): Archaeology

 Most excavations have focused on the early and Mycenean areas of the lower town, while the later Hellenistic city on the acropolis remains largely unexplored.

 In 1880–86, Heinrich Schliemann's excavations revealed the tholos tomb he called the "Tomb of Minyas", a Mycenaean monument that equaled the "Tomb of Atreus" at Mycenae itself.
 In 1893, André de Ridder excavated the temple of Asklepios and some burials in the Roman necropolis.
 In 1903–05, a Bavarian archaeological mission under Heinrich Bulle and Adolf Furtwängler conducted successful excavations at the site.
 Research continued in 1970–73 by the Archaeological Service under Theodore Spyropoulos, uncovering the Mycenaean palace, a prehistoric cemetery, the theatre and other structures.

 The Tomb of Minyas is one of the greatest burial monuments of the Mycenaean period.
 The tomb was probably built for the members of the royal family of Orchomenos in 1250 BC and was plundered in antiquity.
 The monument was visible for many centuries after its original use and even became a place of worship in the Hellenistic period.
 It was probably a famous landmark until at least the second century AD, when Pausanias visited Orchomenos and described the tholos in detail.
 It had a dromos thirty metres long.
 Its entrance was built of dark grey Levadeia marble and had a wooden door.
 The lintel, still in place today, is six metres long and weighs several tons.
 The entrance and the chamber were decorated with bronze rosettes as shown by the attachment holes on the walls and the ceiling of the side chamber is decorated with spirals and floral motifs in relief.
 In the centre of the Tholos, a rectangular burial monument dates to the Ηellenistic period (323–30 BC).
-It was partially restored by the architect-archaeologist A. Orlandos.
+It was partially restored by the architect-archaeologist Anastasios Orlandos.
 In 1994, the Hellenic Ministry of Culture undertook restoration work consisting mainly of drainage and strengthening of the walls of the side chamber.